-waived in accordance with the statement of qualification for exemption made by the prospective tenant.
+have been waived in accordance with the statement of qualification for exemption made by the prospective tenant.
 Companies will provide details of any other training courses they require to be completed, prior to the tenant taking on the agreement.

-13. A waiver may be applied where:

-- Applicants are multiple retailers with a number of other pub or bar premises. - Applicants can demonstrate at least three years recent experience of running a successful tenanted or leased pub business. - Applicants can demonstrate at least three years' relevant business management experience. - Applicants have an existing successful lease or tenancy with the company.
+- 13. A waiver may be applied (providing the applicant has undertaken PEAT within the last 5 years) where: - Applicants are multiple retailers with a number of other pub or bar premises. - Applicants can demonstrate at least three years recent experience of running a successful tenanted or leased pub business. - Applicants have an existing successful lease or tenancy with the company.